vegaprotocol/documentation/docs/api/vega-wallet/how-to/connect-to-local-service.md

 :::

 ### 2. Set the `Authorization` header
-Now that you got a connection token, you have to be set in the `Authorization` header with the following format:
+Once you have a connection token, it needs to be set in the `Authorization` header using the following format:

 ```
 VWT <TOKEN>